 The benefits of joining the Great Lakes Chapter extend beyond the educational training The friends you make at the meetings are not only friends, but you’ll find they’re also sources continuing information.
-It’s not uncommon for Members and Candidates to call on one another throughout the years for consulting, sharing an for legal witnessing.
+It’s not uncommon for Members of all levels to call on one another throughout the years for consulting, sharing an for legal witnessing.

 Tools and technology.
 You will find the latest in. new gadgets, tools, report forms, computers, radon and lead testing devices and more, all displayed by leading suppliers and manufacturers.

-One of the most important events you will ever attend is the GLC’s peer review process.
+One of the most important events you will ever attend are the GLC’s Peer Review & Education Review processes.
 Here’s the opportunity you’ve been waiting for: a chance to attend an inspection with an experienced inspector or to inspect the review home on your own and have your report reviewed by a panel of Certified Master Inspectors.
 You choose the process that best fits your experience.

-Attend an actual inspection with a group of inspectors and ask questions of a Master Inspector.
-The “hows” and “whys” of investigating and reporting.
+Group: Attend an actual inspection with a group of inspectors and ask questions as an Education Mentor takes you through the “hows” and “whys” of investigating and reporting.